ibm-cloud-docs/vpc/backup_service_vpc_about.md

 Consider the following examples:
 - Example 1 - You create a daily plan with a retention period of 14 days, and no maximum number of snapshots to keep.
 You're going to keep 14 backups and the oldest is going to be 2 weeks old.
-- Example 2 - You create a weekly plan that has the retention period of 365 days, and the maximum count of 8.
+- Example 2 - You create a weekly plan that has a retention period of 365 days, and a maximum count of 8.
 In practice, you're going to get a maximum of 8 snapshots in the chain, with the oldest being 8 weeks old.
 - Example 2 - You create a monthly plan and set the retention period for 80 days with a maximum count of 10.
 In practice, you keep a maximum of 3 snapshots always.
-By the time when your 4th backup is taken, the first one meets the 80-day mark, and gets deleted.
+By the time when your 4th backup is taken, the first one meets the 80-day mark and gets deleted.

 You can create up to four plans per backup policy and modify the backup schedule and retention policy anytime.
 Your four plans can have different frequencies.
 For example, one can be daily.
 Another one can be weekly, or monthly.
 All plans apply to the volumes with tags that match the backup policy.
 Backups that are created by the backup plan inherit the parent volume resource group details.